dferber90/rollup-plugin-postcss-treeshakeable/README.md

 -const Butler = props => <div className={styles.alfred}>I am Butler</div>;
 +const Butler = props => <div className={styles().alfred}>I am Butler</div>;
 ```

+After applying this plugin and after rewriting the usage of imported CSS (by turning `styles` into `styles()`), your library consumers will benefit from treeshaking it!

 ### Why it works